 Growing up in South Bay, indoor and sand volleyball were the sports of choice for so many and eventually Poppa Jagd would develop into a nationally-recognized setter and defender.
 Her play caught the attention and earned her an athletic scholarship to perhaps the finest college volleyball program in the country – UCLA.
 A member of a national championship team for the Bruins, Poppa Jagd would also be a solid player on the sand, competing on the pro-beach circuit for three years before returning to coach the women’s indoor program at UCLA for 20 years.

-Poppa Jagd was first introduced to pickleball about four years ago by another member at her club – Desert Horizons Country Club in Indian Wells.
+Poppa Jagd was first introduced to pickleball five years ago by another member at her club – Desert Horizons Country Club in Indian Wells.
 And, as is the sport’s customary allure, Poppa Jagd was hooked instantly.
 “Being a life-long competitor and coach by trade has really helped me excel at pickleball.
 I have thoroughly enjoyed learning this crazy game and loved the grind to improve my skills & conditioning to be the best player I can be.
 I’m very grateful to pickleball to extend my athletic career and do what I love!”
 And, extend it has on the golf course as well.
 Poppa Jagd is the current Club Champion.

 The mother of two, both of Poppa Jagd’s kids graduated from UCLA, played volleyball and ventured into the sport professionally.
-Her daughter, Nikki is the owner of VIBE Volleyball Lab in El Segundo while son Ryal coaches volleyball in Colorado.
+Her daughter, Nikki is the owner of VIBE Volleyball Lab in El Segundo while son Ryal, coaches volleyball in Colorado.
 Ryal also played football for the Bruins.